Potassium Deficiency: 4 Signs You May Have It

 This is very common in athletes who train a lot.
 If this is the case for you, it’s a good idea to consume sports drinks that are rich in electrolytes and potassium from time to time.

-Foods that are rich in potassium
+Foods that prevent potassium deficiency

 Whenever we talk about potassium, people always think that bananas are the best source of it.
 Although it’s true that this fruit does have a good concentration of potassium, it’s not your only option.